 21 years on and its last rites are also being read.

-It makes me wonder why there aren’t more young campaigners like Ceri who believe some things are worth holding onto and are prepared to put up a bit of a fight, even if they come from an outsider’s position.
-Most of the people living here are sceptical, if not downright opposed to the plans, but mostly because they want to save their own homes and community from being wiped off the map.
+It makes me wonder why there aren’t more young campaigners like Ceri who believe some things are worth holding onto and are prepared to put up a bit of a fight, even if (or perhaps because) they come from an outsider’s perspective.
+Most of the people living in my area today are sceptical, if not downright opposed to the plans, but mostly because they want to save their own homes and community from being wiped off the map.

 Here is what I don’t understand.
 Why can’t we re-use, update and freshen up what we already have, rather than automatically replacing them when our imagination dries up?
 Where has the relentless obsession for all things-new come from?
 Perhaps if we were all more adept at utilising the infrastructure we have, rather than borrowing money to fund expensive projects, we might not be in such a depressing economic position as we are now.

 That is just my view.
 Tell me what you think in the comments section below…